Grand-Canonical Symmetric Orbifold Theories: Introduction

 \section{Introduction}

 String theory on an $AdS_3\times S^3 \times T^4$ background with one unit of NS-NS flux is dual to a grand-canonical ensemble of symmetric orbifold conformal field theories \cite{Eberhardt:2018ouy,Eberhardt:2019ywk, Kim:2015gak,Eberhardt:2020bgq,Eberhardt:2021jvj}.
-So far, these ensembles have been defined solely through their correlation functions.
-Up to a normalization factor, they read
+So far, these ensembles have been defined solely in terms of their correlation functions.
+Up to a normalization factor, these read

-where $\langle \cdot \rangle^{un}_{d}$ denotes the unnormalized correlation function in the symmetric orbifold of degree $d$.
-The purpose of this letter is to investigate these ensembles further and show that they realize much of the structure of a single conformal field theory.
-In particular, we prove that operators in a grand-canonical symmetric orbifold admit an operator product expansion.
-Its consistency requires the Hilbert space to be enlarged beyond that of a single symmetric orbifold in the large $N$ limit.
-The Hilbert space transforms in a reducible representation of the Virasoro algebra that is not completely reducible.
-Its central charge is represented by a non-scalar operator, which we identify with the central charge operator $\II$ in the dual string theory.
-Our construction therefore sheds light on the nature of the operator $\II$ from a conformal field theory perspective.
+where $\langle \cdot \rangle^{\rm un}_{d}$ denotes the unnormalized correlation function in the symmetric orbifold of degree $d$.
+The purpose of this letter is to clarify the structure of these ensembles.
+We will define them as the direct sum of symmetric orbifolds of all degrees, thus enlarging their Hilbert space beyond that of a single symmetric orbifold in the large $N$ limit.
+This immediately implies that they are consistent, conformally invariant quantum field theories.
+The basis of operators of physical interest is one that mixes all sectors, and we will focus on spelling out its properties.
+In particular, we will explain how to take operator product expansions directly in this basis.
+We will be especially interested in the combinatorial properties of the operator that maps to the central charge operator $\II$ of the dual string theory.